 The Oldman’s Creek Preserve was the first parcel of preserved land owned outright by the South Jersey Land & Water Trust.
-This 39-acre property in Auburn, NJ, was preserved in 2009 through the combined efforts of the state Green Acres program, Conservation Resources Inc. of Chester, and the New Jersey Conservation Federation.
+This 39-acre property in Auburn, NJ, was preserved in 2009 through the combined efforts of the NJDEP Green Acres Program, NJDEP Office of Natural Resources Restoration, Conservation Resources Inc., and New Jersey Conservation Foundation.

 The property features 3,000 feet of stream frontage along Oldman’s Creek, significant old-growth forest, nature and hiking trails, a 1790s-era homestead, an historic log cabin and a post-and-beam barn.